-Those Magnificent Men in their Flying Machines, yes, they went up tiddley up and down tiddley down in the Highlands of Perthshire.
+Those Magnificent Men in their Flying Machines, yes, they went up tiddly up and down tiddly down in would you believe in the Highlands of Perthshire.

-It may be a surprise to learn that the War Office had to put out a statement in 1907 dismissing rumours that the Balloon Factory near Farnborough Common was being transferred to some remote spot in the vicinity of Dunkeld in the Highlands.
-The reason being that during tests of new military airships near London, it was found that the crowds were so great and the photographers so persistent that some quieter spot was imperatively necessary if secret revelations were not to be made.
-The tests on Saturday 5 October 1907 for the first official flight by a powered steerable semi-rigid airship, the British Army Dirigible No. 1, Nulli Secundus (‘second to none’).
+It may surprise you to learn that the War Office had to put out a statement in 1907 dismissing rumours that the Balloon Factory near Farnborough Common was to be transferred to some remote spot in the vicinity of Dunkeld.
+The reason being, that during tests of new military airships at the Royal Aircraft Establishment, Farnborough, the crowds were so great, and the photographers so persistent, that some quieter spot was imperatively necessary, if indiscreet and secret revelations were not to be made.

 The Marquis of Tullibardine (heir to the Duke of Atholl) told the press in an interview that everything pointed to success.
 “Even if people like myself, who are sceptical concerning the utility of these things as fighting machines, have been convinced.
 Personally, and in common with many other soldiers, I would rather they were unnecessary, but while other nations are at work on them it would be poor tactics for Great Britain to lag behind.
 Lieutenant Dunne wishes his inventions to be at the disposal of the British Government, he is actuated purely by patriotic motives.
 I have ascertained that the model tested in the valley of the Tilt will glide, drive, or hover, and that stability in a marvellous degree has been attained.”